medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 This profile also allows to send relevant attachments from the acute home care visit.
 Attachment that are allowed to sendt with the HomeCareDiagnosticReport are: pdf, jpeg, png, tiff or gif.

-If the attached file are send, it is a requirement that the ID and title of the attached file be sent.
-Furthermore, MedCom recommended that the name of the author, as well as the time of creation, of the attached file be signed and sent with it.

 ### MedComHomeCareObservation
 The [MedComHomeCareObservation](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homeCare-observation.html) profile inherits from the MedComCoreObservation profile.
 This profile includes infromation about what observation was performed, what date & time, by whom, and what result was obtained.